Bill’s Basketball Testimony…

 What are some things that change us as human beings?
 If we are blessed to live long enough, there are times in our lives when we can look back and can pinpoint the exact time when a change happened for good, or sometimes for the bad.
 I call the good one’s stepping-stones and the bad one’s lessons.
 Both of which, if used well, can ultimately be used in time as stepping-stones.
 The first stepping stone in my life was to get a relationship with Jesus Christ, and the second one was to let him work in my life.

 He took away the power and influence that alcohol and drugs had over me for so many years, roughly from age 12 through age 26.
 From that foundation came all the changes and healing’s that have contributed to the man I am now.
-It sure is good to know that basketball is no longer my god and God is on the throne of my life as he guides me through day by day.
+It sure is good to know that basketball is no longer my god.
+Finally, God was on the throne of my life as he guides me through day by day.
 I continued to follow Him the best I can with His grace, keeping my focus and eyes on Jesus Christ and not any storm that comes in my life.
 Sometimes the best thing to change us, unfortunately, is the pain!

 Pain is a great motivator and teacher when we experience pain or failure in life, which pain can either make us better not make us bitter.
 Ultimately love is what changes a person’s life, without it, we are just clanging gongs without real purpose!

 Romans 8:5 Those who live according to the sinful nature have their minds set on what that nature desires, but those who live in accordance with the Spirit have their minds set on what the Spirit desires.